sagemathinc/cocalc/notes/final_push.md

 # Next round:
 ------------

+3:25pm - 6:00pm on Wednesday, May 1, 2013

  [x] (0:30?)
-(0:05) the connection type takes up too much space still -- truncate at 9 chars.

- [x] link in help to https://groups.google.com/forum/?fromgroups#!forum/sage-cloud [x] add link to https://github.com/sagemath/cloud for "bug reports".
- [x] add a donation link
- [x] add link to sagemath.org
- [x] add link to sagemath facebook page
- [x] add link to sagemath g+ page.

- [ ] add file page : make it OVERFLOW- Auto !!

- [ ] (0:30?) fix terms of usage being required
+(0:12) add file page : make it visible by fixing CSS [ ] (0:30?) fix terms of usage being required
  [ ] (0:30?) force SVG to be the default math renderer.
+ [ ] (1:00?)  first sync -- cursor jumps back 6 characters; worksheets show secret codes

+---

+ [ ] (1:00) write script that does "ping()" from cloud1 and cloud3 (say), and sends me an email if anything doesn't respond to ping in 10 seconds (or something like that).

  [ ] (2:00) when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically.

- [ ] (1:00) write script that does "ping()" from cloud1 and cloud3 (say), and sends me an email if anything doesn't respond to ping in 10 seconds (or something like that).

  [ ] (0:30?) %hideall doesn't hide output, but should.

  [ ] (1:00?) add a way to self-report donation (get recorded in database)

- [ ] (0:15?) make sure to install markdown2 into the Sage install on the base VM... and make sure that it doesn't get forgotten again!

  [ ] (1:30?) ability to delete projects.